 Figure 8 is the source code for the thru2~ object, which is the stereo version of the thru~ object with two inlets and two outlets.
-Note that in the thru2_new(), a flag is set so that inlet and outlet points to two different memory locations.
+Note that in the thru2_new(), a flag (x->x_obj.z_misc) is set so that inlet and outlet points to two different memory locations.
+This, in most cases, is not needed or even desired but used here as an illustration.
+Among the standard MSP object only fft~/ifft~ and tapout' set this flag.
+When this flag is not set, which is the default, the input and output buffer maybe the same.